Alabama State Route 81

 State Route 81 (SR 81) is a 10.432 mi state highway in the central part of the U.S. state of Alabama.
 The southern terminus of the highway is at an intersection with US 29/US 80/SR 81 Truck in Tuskegee.
 The northern terminus of the highway is at an intersection with SR 14 in Notasulga.

 Route description

 SR 81 is a two-lane road for its entire length.
 In addition to connecting Tuskegee and Notasulga, it serves as a route for motorists traveling on Interstate 85 (I-85) to access the two towns.
 Traffic on SR 81 increases significantly when the Auburn Tigers football team is playing at Jordan–Hare Stadium.
 Motorists traveling from the west along I-85 can exit onto SR 81 and follow it to eastbound SR 14, which leads to Auburn.

+In September 2004, a segment of SR 83 near the Tuskegee Airmen National Historic Site was dedicated Tuskegee Airmen Boulevard by the National Park Service.

+A project to replace the SR 81 bridge over Uphappee Creek north of Tuskegee began in November 2022.
+The new bridge is expected to be completed in summer 2024.